 How to Make Your Own Lights

 Making luminarias or farolitos is fairly easy.
 Individuals can purchase paper bags, votive candles, and sand at their local arts and crafts store.
 Crafty people often cut holiday shapes in the bags for an added festive touch.
 To make your own lights, simply fill each bag with several inches of sand and press the votive candle in the center of it so that the flame does not touch the paper.
 To avoid the risk of fire, you can also use battery-operated, electric candles.

 For the novice, begin by lining your walkway, rather than your roof.
 It is best to choose a dry night with little wind for this project.
 Luminarias with votives, or tea lights, will usually burn for about four hours before going out.

 These locations put on a show for some of the Southwest region's most impressive displays of holiday lights:

 - Rio de Las Luces: The River of Lights at Albuquerque's Botanic Garden is New Mexico's biggest walk-through light show, with millions of twinkling lights and luminarias in 500 holiday displays.
 It's open nightly from November 30 to December 30, 2019.

-- The Luminaria Festival: On Christmas Eve, there are luminaries placed throughout the Native American town of Acoma Pueblo, New Mexico that visitors can drive through to see.
+- The Luminaria Festival: On Christmas Eve, there are luminarias placed throughout the Native American town of Acoma Pueblo, New Mexico that visitors can drive through to see.